 And just because it was for their own personal use doesn’t mean they held back.
 The mosque is almost equally as impressive as Jami Masjid from the outside and arguably even more impressive from the inside, with its mesmerising prayer hall and its stone pillars.

-Jainism, if you’re not familiar with it, it’s a very, very old religion in India (almost 3000 years old) that shares a lot of similarities with the other Dharmic religions (Sikhism, Buddhism & Hinduism).
+Jainism, if you’re not familiar with it, it’s a very, very old religion in India (almost 3000 years old) that shares a lot of similarities with the other Dharmic religions (like Sikhism, Buddhism & Hinduism).

-Their temples are relatively rare (since it’s a small religion by Indian standards), but are known for their unique style of architecture, which makes this site a must-visit.
+Their temples are relatively rare (since it’s a small religion by Indian standards), but are known for their unique style of architecture, which makes temples like this a must-visit.

 The temple was constructed relatively recently compared to most entries on this list.
-It was built in 1848 by a rich merchant who practised Jainism.
+It was built in 1848 by a rich Jain merchant.
 He paid for the temple from his own pocket and his family (the Hutheesing family) still owns the temple to this day.

 8 | Sabarmati Ashram